daiquocnguyen/Graph-Transformer/README.md

 ### News

-- 04-05-2021: Update another Pytorch implementation for training a fully-connected graph transformer, wherein we leverage the self-attention mechanism directly over all nodes of a given graph.
+- 04-05-2021: Release a new simplified implementation for training a fully-connected graph transformer, wherein we leverage the self-attention mechanism directly over all nodes of a given graph.

-- 17-05-2020: Update Pytorch (1.5.0) implementation.
+- 17-05-2020: Release a Pytorch (1.5.0) implementation.

 ### Requirements
 - Python 	3.x